pymc-devs/pytensor/doc/tutorial/broadcasting.rst

 to the pattern), resulting in ``(1, 2)`` and ``(True, False)``.
 It would then behave just like the example above.

-Unlike numpy which does broadcasting dynamically, Pytensor needs to know, for any operation which supports broadcasting, which dimensions will need to be broadcasted.
+Unlike numpy which does broadcasting dynamically, PyTensor needs to know, for any operation which supports broadcasting, which dimensions will need to be broadcasted.
 When applicable, this information is given in the :ref:`type` of a *Variable*.